Promax1113/homework-checker/README.md

 It uses Selenium in harmony with a bunch of other libraries to log in to YOUR Colegia user and check the homework for you.
 It provides two modes, the email, and the console mode.

 #### Email
-It is currently, disabled.
+It is currently disabled.
 You also need a SendGrid account with a verified email, and it's a hassle.
 SendGrid does not permit the API key to go public, they just delete it, and I can't do anything about it.
 I want to keep my code open source, so I can't keep this mode available.

 #### Console-based
 This is the primary mode of this project.
 It prints your homework with its due date and a link to its corresponding page.